Kaljurand/Grammars/gf/README.md

 Do not use `glue` with languages which are going to be speech recognized, i.e. only use it with the "App" languages.

+### Working with many strings

+To convert a large number of strings (e.g. place names) into GF functions and their linearizations use the script `tools/make_fun.py`.